 Although True Match is my all-time favourite drugstore foundation, I was a little hesitant to try the matching concealer because I already have a number of firm favourites.
-My friend, on the other hand, swears by this concealer – I eventually followed her advice and purchased a tub in the shade Vanilla when it was on sale.
-At first, I found it a little hard to work with because of its lightweight formula, but with time I came to appreciate the natural effect on my skin.
+My friend, on the other hand, swears by this concealer.
+I eventually followed her advice and purchased a tub in the shade Vanilla when it was on sale.
+At first, I found it a little hard to work with because of its lightweight formula.
+With time, I came to appreciate the natural effect on my skin.
 It almost feels as if you are wearing no concealer, but the downside is that it needs to be retouched after a few hours.

 Will I be repurchasing?: I don’t intend to repurchase it in the nearest future – I think I will stick to my favourites for now.

 I feel like everyone and their mother has been raving about this concealer, which sells with an estimated rate of 10 per minute in the UK alone.
-I joined the hype fairly late, but I can now say with confidence that it has been flying off the shelves for good reason.
-I am yet to find a better drugstore concealer – I always get it in the shade Fair and it does a perfect job of covering my dark circles without looking cakey.
+Although I joined the hype fairly late, I can now say with confidence that it has been flying off the shelves for good reason.
+I am yet to find a better drugstore concealer.
+I always get it in the shade Fair and it does a perfect job of covering my dark circles without looking cakey.
 The small applicator makes it extremely easy to cover small spots or the area around my nose.
-It doesn’t crease, stays in place for hours, and each tub lasts me a surprisingly long time – at £4.19, what more could I possibly want?
+It doesn’t crease, stays in place for hours, and each tub lasts me a surprisingly long time.
+At £4.19, what more could I possibly want?

 Will I be repurchasing?: I always stock up on this concealer whenever I’m in Boots or Superdrug – there are at least 5 tubs in my spare makeup bag, so you know it’s serious.
 If I ever let my concealer stash run a little low, you can officially feel alarmed.